 Wise came to CUW after eight seasons as the head coach at Marian University.
-Under his guidance, MU reached unprecedented heights advancing to the Midwest Collegiate Hockey Association Tournament eight-consecutive seasons, earning the program’s first 20-win season and having the school’s first All-American.
+Under his guidance, MU reached unprecedented heights advancing to the Midwest Collegiate Hockey Association Tournament eight consecutive seasons, earning the program’s first 20-win season and having the school’s first All-American.
 His program was included in the USCHO national poll several times.
 He was named the MCHA Coach of the Year twice (2007-08 and 2009-10).
 Wise also served as the Men’s Golf coach and was the Lake Michigan Conference Coach of the Year in 2004.

-In 2010-11 Wise coached Dakota Dubetz who became MU’s first USCHO All-American after leading the nation in assists (34).
+In 2010-11, Wise coached Dakota Dubetz who became MU’s first USCHO All-American after leading the nation in assists (34).
 Wise also saw 14 of his student-athletes be named MCHA All-Academic, the second-most among conferences institutions.

-Prior to arriving at MU he spent five seasons as the men’s assistant coach at Hamline University.
+Wise compiled a 119-88-14 overall record during his time at MU, including a 101-46-9 (.676) MCHA record.
+His teams won three-consecutive MCHA Northern Division titles.
+Prior to arriving at MU, he spent five seasons as the men’s assistant coach at Hamline University.
 While at HU he was involved in all aspects of the hockey program, including recruiting and practice.